-▪Troscianko, E.T., and Bray, R. (June-July 2018).
-Guest blog series for The Early Career Blog (Oxford, Cambridge, and Imperial) on resilience and academia, Post #1: Resilience: Does academia complement or conflict with who you are?
-(9 June)
+▪ Troscianko, E.T., and Bray, R. (June-July 2018).
+Guest blog series for The Early Career Blog (Oxford, Cambridge, and Imperial) on resilience and academia, Post #2: The feedback dynamics between you and academia

 ▪ Troscianko, E.T.
 (2014).
 Kafka’s cognitive realism.
 London: Routledge.